pbudner/epic-stack/docs/authentication.md

 which takes them through the onboarding flow which will allow them to set their username and password.

-The password is stored using the [bcrypt](https://npm.im/bcrypt) algorithm.
+The password is hashed using SHA512 and stored using the [bcrypt](https://npm.im/bcrypt) algorithm.

 ## Provider authentication